-The Company has a 20% fixed share-based compensation plan in place (the "2014 Plan"), under which the Company may grant stock options, bonus shares or stock appreciation rights (each, an "Award") to acquire a maximum of 49,877,513 of the Company's Common Shares.
-As at the date of this Information Circular, there are 30,081,417 options outstanding under the 2014 Plan, which constitutes 8.16% of the total issued and outstanding Common Shares of the Company.
+The Company has a 20% fixed share-based compensation plan in place, as approved by the Company's shareholders on June 2, 2016 and amended on June 13, 2017 (the "2016 Plan"), under which the Company may grant Options, Bonus Shares (as defined herein) or Stock Appreciation Rights (each, an "Award" as defined herein) to acquire the equivalent of a maximum of 10,778,490 of the Company's Common Shares.
+As at the date of this Information Circular, there are the equivalent of 8,546,000 Options outstanding under the 2016 Plan, which constitutes 8.92% of the total issued and outstanding Common Shares.

-The 2014 Plan was approved by the Company's shareholders at the June 19, 2014 annual general meeting.
-The 2014 Plan was established to provide incentive to qualified parties being directors, officers, employees and consultants, to increase their proprietary interest in the Company through equity participation and foster their continued association with the Company.
+The original 2016 share-based compensation plan (the "Original Plan"), was approved by the Company's shareholders at the June 2, 2016 annual general meeting.
+Company shareholders approved an amendment to the Original Plan at the June 13, 2017 annual general meeting.
+The 2016 Plan was established to provide incentive to qualified parties being directors, officers, employees and consultants, to increase their proprietary interest in the Company through equity participation and foster their continued association with the Company.
 The Company believes that encouraging its directors, officers and employees to become shareholders is the best way of aligning their interests with those of its shareholders.
-Awards are granted to staff taking into account a number of factors, including the amount and term of options or Awards previously granted, base salary and bonuses and competitive compensation factors.
-Award options vest according to terms established by the 2014 Plan.
+Awards are granted to staff taking into account a number of factors, including the amount and term of Options or Awards previously granted, base salary and bonuses and competitive compensation factors.
+Award Options vest according to terms established by the 2016 Plan.
 At least annually, the CGCC reviews grants of Awards to directors, officers, employees and consultants.

 The Company's long term incentives are designed to foster and promote the long-term financial success of the Company by strengthening the ability of the Company to attract and retain directors, officers and qualified employees, motivate performance through incentive compensation, promote greater alignment of interests between employees and shareholders in creating long-term shareholder value, and enable employees to participate in the long-term growth and financial success of the Company.
-The Black-Scholes method is used to value stock options.
+The Black-Scholes method is used to value Options.
 Awards provide employees with the opportunity to participate in the growth of the Company's share price as well as benefit from the favourable tax treatment applicable to this form of compensation.

 The CGCC approves Awards to facilitate consideration of targeted direct compensation to officers.
-Award options are generally granted to directors and officers annually as part of the annual compensation review.
-Award options are granted at other times of the year to individuals commencing employment with the Company.
-The exercise price for Award options is set in accordance with TSX policies and is based on the fiveday volume weighted average trading price prior to the date of grant.
+Award Options are generally granted to directors and officers annually as part of the annual compensation review.
+Award Options are granted at other times of the year to individuals commencing employment with the Company.
+The exercise price (the "Exercise Price") for Award Options is set in accordance with TSX policies and is based on the five-day volume weighted average trading price prior to the date of grant.